me-singh/GithubDemo/README.md

 Tests -
 -
- - 4 Instrumentation tests and 3 Unit tests
+ - Includes Unit as well as some instrumentation tests